 - laughing and humor,

-- and facilitation (soliciting patients opinions, checking understanding, and encouraging patients to talk).
+- and facilitation (soliciting patients’ opinions, checking their understanding, and encouraging patients to talk).

 Dictating during a visit creates numerous opportunities to practice effective clinical communication.